REI Co-op Base Camp 6

 Interior Space

 With its dome-like shape, two large doors, and 74-inch peak height, REI’s Base Camp 6 provides ample living space.
-While it can’t quite compete with REI’s more upright and cavernous Kingdom 6, the crisscrossing five pole design does a nice job stretching the walls up and away from you.
+While it can’t quite compete with REI’s more upright and cavernous Wonderland 6, the crisscrossing five pole design does a nice job stretching the walls up and away from you.
 There’s sufficient space for multiple campers to move around, and at 5’9", one of our testers was easily able to stand up in the middle of the tent.
-That said, his outstretched arms could touch both walls when doing so—something that’s not possible in the Kingdom.
-In terms of sleeping, the square floor dimensions (110 x 110 in.) are a bit crammed in our opinion, as six standard 20-inch sleeping pads don’t fit side-by-side (five will barely fit and the sixth would need to sleep perpendicularly at the head or foot end).
+That said, his outstretched arms could touch both walls when doing so—something that’s not possible in the Wonderland.
+In terms of sleeping, the square floor dimensions (110 x 110 in.) are a bit crammed in our opinion, as six standard 20-inch sleeping pads don’t fit side-by-side (five will barely fit, and the sixth would need to sleep perpendicularly at the head or foot end).

-REI Co-op Base Camp (interior height)
+REI Co-op Base Camp 6 (three people in tent)

 As is the case with nearly all camping tents, we think sizing up in terms of capacity is a good idea.
 Even with smaller kids, the Base Camp 6 is best suited for groups of three or four.
-This allows for plenty of room to spread out while sleeping—and gives enough cushion for wider pads or mattresses—while leaving enough space to change and move around during the day.
+This allows for plenty of room to spread out while sleeping, and gives enough cushion for wider pads or mattresses, while leaving enough space to change and move around during the day.
 For smaller groups in the two to three range, REI also makes the Base Camp 4.

 Weather Protection

-REI Base Camp 6 (full coverage rainfly)
+REI Co-op Base Camp 6 (putting on rain fly)

 Ventilation

 With a strong emphasis on sealing out wind and rain and less on maximizing airflow, we found the Base Camp is only a mediocre ventilator.
 Even with the partial mesh doors open, rainfly vents propped up, and floor vents unzipped, the Base Camp 6 simply can’t compete with a mesh-heavy design.
 It certainly does the trick in moderate temperatures, but the solid fabric side walls and full-coverage rainfly limit air circulation.
-The pricier Marmot Limestone beats the Base Camp fairly easily in this respect.
+The Marmot Limestone beats the Base Camp fairly easily in this respect.
 The Marmot has a healthy dose of mesh on the front door, sides, and roof—all of which help to keep air moving on muggy nights.

 Storage and Organization

-Proper organization is important for successful car camping adventures, and we’re pleased to report the Base Camp 6 has plenty of storage.
+Proper organization is important for successful car camping adventures, and we’re pleased to report that the Base Camp 6 has plenty of storage.
 A grand total of 14 conveniently placed pockets adorn the inside of the tent.
 The lower eight are large in nature and a great place to stash extra layers like a puffy, while two smaller mid-height options are perfect for keys and a phone.
 You’ll also find overhead pockets at either end of the tent for storing the doors when they’re completely unzipped.
 Overall, the Base Camp 6 is a well-thought-out tent in terms of interior organization.

-REI Co-op Base Camp 6 Tent (vestibule)
+REI Co-op Base Camp 6 (staking rain fly)

 Build Quality and Durability